Study Abroad Financial Information

 In the rare case that the institution abroad has a higher tuition than Berry, students are responsible for paying the difference.

 - $300 deposit toward study abroad semester tuition

 - insurance (if program does not include insurance, students are required to purchase a policy from iNext Insurance through the IP Office).
 Click here for iNext enrollment form.

 - passport and visa

 - any other required program fees

-- Students participating in ISEP exchange programs pay Berry tuition and Berry standard room and unlimited meal plan fees, among others; Berry will cover the application fee!
+Students participating in ISEP exchange programs pay Berry tuition and Berry standard room and unlimited meal plan fees, among others; Berry will cover the application fee for exchanges only.

 The Sara's Wish Scholarship Foundation

 Fund for International Service Learning

 The German Academic Exchange Service (DAAD)